richgel999/fpng/README.md

 I have only tested fpng.cpp on little endian systems.
 The code is there for big endian, and it should work, but it needs testing.

-To use fpng.cpp in other programs, copy the fpng.cpp/.h and Crc32.cpp/.h into your project.
-No other configuration or files are needed.
-Computing the CRC-32 of buffers is a substantial proportion of overall compression time in fpng, so if you have a faster CRC-32 function you can modify `fpng_crc()` in fpng.cpp to call it instead.
-The one included does not utilize any special CPU instruction sets, so it could be faster.

-Also, the adler32 function in fpng.cpp could be vectorized for higher performance.

 ## Testing

 From the "bin" directory, run "fpng_test.exe" or "./fpng_test" like this: